Burnley v Brighton tips: Premier League best bets and preview

 Brighton, however, are the favourites to win this fixture, a pattern that looks to be carrying on from last season; the Seagulls being overestimated by the market.

-Following Brighton to level stakes last season would have seen you lose more than five points, while backing Burnely would have seen you make over five points profit over the campaign.
+Following Brighton to level stakes last season would have seen you lose more than five points, while backing Burnley would have seen you make over five points profit over the campaign.

 This is not to say backing Burnley ever week is a profitable system, nor that Brighton should be avoided, but it does demonstrate how certain teams are consistently overpriced and certain teams are consistently underpriced.